LucasFdCosta/dotnetRPG/README.md

-# dotnetRPG
+# RPG with .NET
-A C# Console Application with RPG concepts
+A C# Console Application with OOP concepts envolving RPG material.